Associate Professor Richard Young

 A/Prof Richard L Young is a Senior Research Fellow in the Adelaide Medical School at The University of Adelaide, and the South Australian Health & Medical Research Institute (SAHMRI).
 He is a member of the Centre of Research Excellence in Translating Nutritional Science to Good Health, which links basic and clinician researchers in world-leading research in diabetes.

-My group offers higher degree research projects that span interventional clinical research through to basic research with genetic and disease models.
-These projects aim to find new ways to treat diabetes and save lives in critical illness, and can be tailored to the individual student.
-Shorter honours projects are also available in these areas.
-Students will be based in the west-end health precinct in SAHMRI, with clinical studies undertaken in the nearby Royal Adelaide Hospital (RAH).
+We offer higher degree research projects that span interventional clinical research through to basic research with genetic and disease models.
+These projects aim to find new ways to treat diabetes and save lives in critical illness and can be tailored to the individual student.
+One-year Honours projects are also available in these areas.
+Students will be based in the west-end health precinct in SAHMRI, with clinical studies undertaken in the University of Adelaide AHMS building (Clinical Research Facility, CRF).

-- Can blocking gut sweet sensing improve blood glucose control for patients with type 2 diabetes?
-We've discovered that high and habitual consumption of low-calorie sweeteners can worsen control of blood glucose in healthy subjects.
-Patients with type 2 diabetes may be at even higher risk due an existing defect in sweet sensing in their gut.
-This project will investigate whether blocking sweet sensing in the gut improves control of blood glucose in patients with type 2 diabetes.
-This project will involve clinical research in the RAH and laboratory experiments in SAHMRI, in an effort to discover new ways to treat diabetes.
+- Can blocking gut sweet sensing improve blood glucose control in type 2 diabetes?
+We've discovered that habitual high intake of low-calorie sweeteners can worsen control of blood glucose in healthy subjects.
+Individuals with type 2 diabetes may be at even higher risk due an existing defect in sweet sensing in their gut.
+This project will investigate whether blocking sweet sensing in the gut improves control of blood glucose in type 2 diabetes.
+This project will involve clinical research in the University of Adelaide CRF and laboratory experiments in SAHMRI, in an effort to discover new ways to treat diabetes.
 Project start: Semester 1 and 2.

 - How does the human gut respond to sweet and bitter stimuli?
-This project will establish the precise mechanisms that link sensing of bitter (e.g. denatonium) and sweet (e.g. low-calorie sweeteners) in the gut wall and gut bacteria to signals that disrupt host control of blood glucose.
-This will involve functional and multi-omic experiments in human biopsy tissues and experiments examining gut bacteria in SAHMRI.
+This project will establish the precise mechanisms that link sensing of bitter and sweet (e.g., low-calorie sweeteners) in the gut wall and gut bacteria to signals that disrupt host control of blood glucose.
+This will involve functional and multiomic experiments in human biopsy tissues and experiments examining gut bacteria in SAHMRI.
 Project start: Semester 1 and 2.

-- Saving lives in critical illness by preserving cortisol targeting Blood levels of the carrier protein for cortisol, corticosteroid-binding globulin, fall in patients with sepsis, and do so in a manner that predicts death and morbidity.
-Supplementing corticosteroid-binding globulin may preserve its unique capacity to target cortisol delivery in the critically ill.
-This utility is being testing first in our mouse model, which responds the same as patients.
-This research will provide fundamental knowledge on sepsis timing, corticosteroid-binding globulin dose, and the utility to save lives and reduce morbidity.
-This is an exciting space, and has the promise to deliver the first new therapy for critical illness in over thirty years.
-This project will involve clinical research in the RAH and laboratory experiments in SAHMRI.
+- Saving lives in critical illness by preserving cortisol targeting Blood levels of the carrier protein for cortisol fall in many patients with sepsis in a manner that predicts their death.
+Supplementing this protein in these patients may preserve its unique capacity to deliver the full benefits of cortisol's anti-inflammatory actions to injured tissues.
+Using our mouse model, which responds to sepsis in the same manner as patients, we aim to provide fundamental knowledge on the value of novel therapies to save lives.
+This is an exciting space and has the promise to deliver the first new therapy for sepsis management in decades.
+This project will involve clinical research in the University of Adelaide CRF and laboratory experiments in SAHMRI.
 Project start: Semester 1 and 2.

 -